 Here's our top tips on how to tame to social media beast and get the most out of it to communicate your research.

-Social media is fast becoming one of the most popular ways that people, especially younger people, are finding out about news or interesting stories.
+Social media is one of the most popular ways that a range of people are finding out about news, interesting stories, or just passing time.
 Not only that, but simply put; loads of people use some social media.
 It's therefore a useful tool to use to communicate with wider audiences.

 As with any form of engagement you should first think about what it is you'd like to achieve and who your key audiences are.
 Think about which of the social networks will be best suited to your goals, as well as what sort of content and tone of voice will appeal to your target demographics.